technofocus-pte/buildmoderniseaiappsdepth/Use case 09/Use case 09.md

     ```

     >[!Note] **Note:** The deployment will take around 10 to 15 minutes.
-    If there is an issue with the deployment and it fails, try updating the name in Step 14 to a different one and try again.
+    If there is an issue with the deployment and it fails, execute the same deployment command again.

     >[!Note] **Note:** Type Y when prompted.